 If it’s important to speak with you during those specific times, be clear about it: “I’m free between 1 and 2 pm on Friday”, rather than “call me this week.”
 If you need to say more, send an email or schedule something in their calendar if possible.

 This is about clarity: saying your number twice makes sure the most important part of your message is easy to understand.
 It also to gives them time to find a pen and paper and a second chance to remember the number.

 You want to speak slowly and clearly, and pause between saying pieces of information.
 When you’ve called someone else, make it easy for them to get in touch with you.

 Finally, provide a little context about how you know them.
 This is especially important if you’re leaving a followup message with someone you met at an event or a job interview.
 The person you’re calling may have met dozens or hundreds of people the day you met them and might not recognize your name or voice.
 If you’re calling a business, mention how you heard about them, who referred you, or that you visited their store the other day.

 If you follow these tips your voicemail messages will make it easier for recipients to take action and therefore more likely to respond.
 You gave them what they needed to know, were clear about it, and made it easy to get in touch with you.
 While none of these tips can guarantee your message won’t be forgotten, deleted without reply, or lead to another round of phone tag, every bit helps.

 A local number is more familiar and more likely to get answered or replied to.
-The Hushed app is an easy and convenient way to get a number in over 300 area codes in North America and 60+ countries around the world.
+The Hushed app is an easy and convenient way to get a number in over 300 area codes in US, Canada, and the UK.
 It’s faster, easier, and cheaper than calling your telephone provider, and you can add and change numbers you have whenever you’d like.